 Is installation an expense?

-Installation is an expense, and we can capitalize the same as an asset.
-The expense directly relates to the Fixed Asset, and it’s inappropriate to charge it as normal expenses in the statement of profit and loss.
+Installation is an expense; we can capitalize it as an asset.
+The expense directly relates to the Fixed Asset, and it’s inappropriate to charge it as a regular expense in the profit and loss statement.
 Imagine installation as a foundation for the building.
 So, it’s a base for the asset to function.

 Next Read: Machinery Sale Accounting

-All expenses incurred to bring the asset to its working condition are eligible for capitalization, and the asset will not be available for use if such expenses are not incurred.
+All expenses incurred to bring the asset to its working condition are eligible for capitalization, and the asset will not be available for use if such costs are not incurred.

 Installation costs are the expenses necessary to put the asset to use.
-All the assets will not be plug-and-play.
+Not all the assets will be plug-and-play.
 For example, smartphones do not require any installation or demos.
 However, we need to have the installation done for the Air conditioners.
-These installation costs include the Customization Charges, Labour expenses, Expenses incurred for checking the Machinery (Like Electricity), etc. The List is very huge and not exclusive of these examples.
-So, the type of costs that can feature as installation expense depends on the nature of asset.
+These installation costs include the Customization Charges, Labour expenses, Expenses incurred for checking the Machinery (Like Electricity), etc. The list is vast and does not include these examples.
+So, the type of costs that can feature as installation expenses depends on the nature of the asset.

 Are installation fees capitalized or expensed?

-Installation is a prerequisite for any asset to be put to use.
-So, we shall capitalize it as an asset.
+Installation is a prerequisite for using any asset, so we shall capitalize it as an asset.

 Summary – Installation of Machinery Journal entry

-Installation of Machinery Journal entry records the machinery purchases costs and expenses relating to the installation such as transport expenses, financing costs, taxes, etc. So, we will add up all installation costs to the asset and will capitalize it.
+The Installation of Machinery Journal entry records the machinery purchase costs and expenses relating to the installation, such as transport expenses, financing costs, taxes, etc. So, we will add up all installation costs to the asset and capitalize them.

-To Sum up, we will account for the fixed asset by debiting the Machinery and crediting the bank account or non-current creditors for invoice amount and installation expenses.
+To summarize, we will account for the fixed asset by debiting the Machinery and crediting the bank account or non-current creditors for the invoice amount and installation expenses.

 Recommended Articles